 He also has significant engagement management experience including developing with and maintaining client relationships, multifaceted project planning and management work plans, supervising and training senior and staff consultants and managing and meeting all engagement deadlines and budget requirements.
 Mr Turner has for the past 16 years trained professionals in areas of financial damage calculation, economic and financial modeling, and engagement management, database design and development, and insurance allocation theory.

 Prior to joining FTI Consulting, he managed economic and financial consulting services at Arthur Andersen and information technology and process improvement consulting at Capital One Financial.

-Mr Turner holds a BS in commerce with concentrations in finance and marketing from the University of Virginia, and is a member of Information Governance Initiative (IGI) and is an advisory board member for Back on my Feet DC.
+Mr Turner holds a BS in commerce with concentrations in finance and marketing from the University of Virginia, and is a member of the Information Governance Initiative (IGI) and is an advisory board member for Back on My Feet DC.